RIO GRANDE TRAIL:

 Note; Right leads past Rio Grande Park and out to N Mill St.

-Note; From here you can access the East of Aspen Trail on-road.
-Exit the park traveling right on-road up Neale Ave to Original St. Head left, then left again along E Hopkins Ave (BIKE SHARROWS, residential).
+Note; From here, you can access the East of Aspen Trail on-road.
+Exit the park traveling right, Southwest, on-road, up Neale Ave to Original St. Head left along a BIKE LANE, then left, East, again along E Hopkins Ave (residential).
 At the end of the street a pedestrian bridge crosses over the Roaring Fork River.
-Turn right up Park Ave (residential) to Route 82 at 0.5 miles.
-Across the street a crosswalk will bring you to the start of the East of Aspen Trail.
-SEE BELOW.
+Turn right, South, up Park Ave (residential) to Route 82 at 0.5 miles.
+Across the street, a crosswalk will bring you to the start of the East of Aspen Trail.
+See Below.

 Cemetery Lane & Marolt Trails:

-From the junction of the Rio Grande Trail and McLain Flats Road parking lot; The cement Cemetery Lane Trail travels up to a pedestrian bridge over the Roaring Fork River where it travels uphill alongside Cemetery Lane.
+From the junction of the Rio Grande Trail and McLain Flats Road parking lot in Aspen; The cement Cemetery Lane Trail travels South, up to a pedestrian bridge over the Roaring Fork River, where it travels uphill alongside Cemetery Lane.
 Part of the trail follows a cantilevered boardwalk.
 After a steep section the trail levels off some as it travels through a residential neighborhood.
-After 1.1 miles you'll come to an intersection just before Route 82 and the end of this trail.
+After 1.1 miles you'll come to an *Intersection, just before Route 82 and the end of this trail.

-Note; Straight brings you to the AABC Trail (Aspen Airport Business Center Trail).
-I haven't checked out this trail which travels north alongside Route 82 for 2.4 miles to Aspen Airport Business Center.
+Note; Straight, South, the Cemetery Lane Trail brings you to the AABC Trail (Aspen Airport Business Center Trail).
+I haven't checked out this trail which travels Northwest, alongside Route 82 for 2.4 miles to the Aspen Airport Business Center.
 You may also access the Old Stage Trail, Burlingame Trail and Owl Creek Trail off the NE side of this trail, as well as, the High School & Campus Trail, Highlands Trail and Hospital Trail.
 I haven't checked out any of these trails.

 Left across Cemetery Lane is the start of the Marolt Trail (follow signs for downtown Aspen).
-This paved trail takes you past a BIKE STATION, then out to and underneath Route 82 to another intersection.
+This paved trail takes you South, past a BIKE STATION, then out to and underneath Route 82 to another **Intersection.

 Note; Right brings you up to the HOLDEN MAROLT MINING & RANCHING MUSEUM , Castle Creek Rd and Marolt Pl.

-Continue left and you'll cross Marolt Bridge high above Castle Creek before coming to S 7th St after 0.5 miles and the end of the trail.
+Continue left, Southeast and you'll cross Marolt Bridge, high above Castle Creek, before coming to S 7th St & W Hopkins Ave after 0.5 miles and the end of the trail.

-Note; From here you can head right along Hopkins Ave to explore downtown Aspen.
-This section of Hopkins Ave is traffic limited to allow for Bikes all the way to S Garmisch St after 0.5 miles.
-When you come to S 4th St after 0.2 miles you can access the Midland Trail on your right which leads to Koch Park and S Garmisch St.
+Note; From here you can head right, East, on-road, along W Hopkins Ave to explore downtown Aspen.
+This section of Hopkins Ave is traffic limited, to allow for Bikes all the way to S Garmisch St after 0.5 miles.

 East of Aspen Trail:

-From the junction of N Riverside Ave and Route 82; The paved East of Aspen Trail travels SE alongside Route 82.
+From the junction of N Riverside Ave, Route 82 & the Roaring Fork River pedestrian bridge in Aspen; The paved East of Aspen Trail travels Southeast, alongside Route 82.

-Note; Heading west a sidewalk leads to downtown Aspen.
+Note; Heading West, on-road (sidewalk) will take you to downtown Aspen.

-Note; Across the street is Park Ave, where you can access the start of the Rio Grande Trail.
+Note; Across the street is Park Ave, where you can access the start of the Rio Grande Trail via an on-road, 0.5 mile route.
+See; Rio Grande Trail above.

-Note; Right leads to the Ute Avenue Trail.
-SEE BELOW.
+Note; Right, West, leads to the paved Ute Avenue Trail.
+See Below.

 Continue alongside Route 82 and come to Stillwater Rd after 0.7 miles.
 I haven't checked out this next section.
-The trail turns right via a boardwalk alongside Stillwater Rd, crosses the Roaring Fork River then heads left into the woods as a stone-dust trail.
+The trail turns right, South, via a boardwalk alongside Stillwater Rd, crosses the Roaring Fork River, then heads left, East, into the woods as a stone-dust trail.
 Follow the river a bit before a pedestrian bridge takes you back across the river to the Northstar Preserve parking lot at 1.3 miles.
 The stone-dust trail travels between Route 82 and the preserve.
 After 2.9 miles a boardwalk takes you across a marsh before returning alongside Route 82 after 3.1 miles.
 The trail ends after 3.4 miles at Difficult Lane.

 Ute Avenue Trail:

-From the junction of the East of Aspen Trail; The paved Ute Avenue Trail travels away from Route 82 crossing over Salvation Ditch where it winds down through Aspen trees.
+From the junction of the East of Aspen Trail in Aspen; The paved Ute Avenue Trail travels West, away from Route 82, crossing over Salvation Ditch, where it winds down through Aspen trees.
 Very scenic.
 Cross over the Roaring Fork River.
 Follow the river a short distance before the trail turns out to Ute Ave.
 Ute Ave parking lot located here.
 Informational signs.
-The trail now travels alongside Ute Ave.
+The trail now travels Northwest, alongside Ute Ave.
 After 2.5 miles the trail ends at S Original Rd.
-From here you can access downtown Aspen by heading straight along a short path or right along Spring St.
+From here you can access downtown Aspen by heading straight, along a short path or right along Spring St.

 HH